AndresLLogares/Blog/README.md

 ## Portfolio

-Personal blog developed entirely with React in order to publicize my work and will be updated with the projects I'm doing.
+Personal blog developed entirely with React in order to publicize my work and I will update it with the projects that I will be doing over time.

 ## Technologies used: